steph2424/PokecordCatcher/README.md

 }
 ```

+If you need trading support and overall more automation / control use [Pokeball selfbot](https://github.com/Hyperclaw79/PokeBall-SelfBot).

 Needs python 3.6+, uses fstrings, if you want to use it on a lower version just replace the fstrings with formats.
 Keep catch rate low delay high for it to act normally.
 Priority pokemon bypass catch rate.